 Fees and funding

-Registration is currently free.
-A charge per module will be made for attending the module, which are the following:
+Registration is currently free of administrative charges.
+A charge will be made for attending the short course corresponding to a module, which are the following:

 It is possible for a company to pre-pay for modules within the academic year.
 Please note that a degree cannot be awarded unless all outstanding monies have been paid, including the cost of the project.